 - West Virginia

-Since so many states require physician supervisionNurse practitioners collaborate with physicians for most of their working lives.
+Since so many states require physician supervision, nurse practitioners collaborate with physicians for most of their working lives.
 They also collaborate with pharmacists to offer patients the highest level of care.
 Some of the states that require a supervising physician are:

 - Alabama